 However, many of our most precious goals don’t happen quickly.
 It takes hard work, persistence, and discipline to change your life.
-When results don’t come as quickly as you expect, it’s natural to feel frustrated and have difficulty staying motivated.
+When results don’t come as quickly as you expect, or when nothing goes right, it’s natural to feel frustrated and have difficulty staying motivated.

 Exploring how to find motivation will provide the tools to overcome dips, improve your focus on your goals, and keep you on a steady path toward success.
 So let’s begin!

 What Is Self Motivation?

 In order to find motivation, we first need to understand what we’re really talking about.